What are Book Royalties? Publisher Royalties Explained

 Distinguishing Royalties from Advances

 To fully grasp the concept of royalties, it’s essential to differentiate them from advances.
 An advance is an upfront payment made to an author before the book is published, essentially an advance against future royalties.
 It’s a publisher’s bet on a book’s success, and it’s recouped as the book generates sales.
 Only once an advance is fully ‘earned out’ through book sales do authors begin to receive royalty payments.
-Therefore, while advances provide immediate financial support, royalties represent the long-term earning potential of a book.
+Therefore, while advances provide immediate financial support, author royalties represent the long-term earning potential of a book.

 The Spectrum of Book Publishing Royalties